offmywave011/masterconcrete/Detecting-and-drawing-contours.md

 #### Drawing detected contour

-To draw detected contour use `PolygonView`.
-First, add it as sub-view of `ScanbotCameraView`:
+To draw the detected contour use `PolygonView`.
+First, add it as a sub-view of `ScanbotCameraView`:

     <net.doo.snap.camera.ScanbotCameraView
         android:id="@+id/cameraView"